odoo/documentation/accounting/localizations/l10n_ar.rst

 ~~~~~~~~~~~~
 The Argentinean localization has been improved and extended in Odoo V13, in this version the next modules are available:

-#. **l10n_ar**:  This module add accounting features for the Argentinian localization, which represent the minimal configuration needed for a company  to operate in Argentina and under the AFIP (Administraci�n Federal de Ingresos P�blicos) regulations and guidelines.
+#. **l10n_ar**:  This module add accounting features for the Argentinian localization, which represent the minimal configuration needed for a company  to operate in Argentina and under the AFIP (Administración Federal de Ingresos Públicos) regulations and guidelines.

 #. **l10n_ar_reports**: Add VAT Book report which is a legal requirement in Argentine and that holds the VAT detail info of sales or purchases recorded on the journal entries.
 This module includes as well the  VAT summary report that is used to analyze the invoice